 Don’t have caffeine for at least 5-6 hours before you plan on going to sleep.
 Caffeine effects everyone differently, so you may have to set your cut-off even earlier.

-Either way, caffeine before bed is a no no!
+Either way, caffeine before bed is a no-no!

 10. Eat Less Sugary Foods

 This is a good tip no matter what the topic is.
 Everyone should try and do this even if they’re the best sleeper in the world.
 This tip is pretty obvious, but it’s a real challenge for most of us.
 Sugar wires us, and that’s the last thing you want going on before you go to bed.

 11. Don’t Drink Alcohol Before Bed

-This tip may seem weird to you, but it’s a good tip – I promise.
+This tip may seem weird to you, but it’s a good tip – we promise.
 Yes, alcohol may help you get to sleep, but it won’t help you stay asleep.
 Plus, you’ll feel worse in the morning than if you would if you hadn’t had alcohol.

 12. Don’t Drink Too Many Liquids

 If you wake up frequently to use the bathroom, try not to drink anything so close to your bedtime.
-Don’t drink anything at least an hour before are planning to go to sleep.
+Don’t drink anything at least an hour before you are planning to go to sleep.

 13. Use Earplugs If Necessary

 Being kept awake at night because someone is snoring causes you to not only wake up feeling terrible but also causes you to not like your partner as much.
 Earplugs could literally save your marriage.

-14. Exercise More Often
+14. Exercise More Often But Earlier

 Exercising is a natural way to prepare your body for a peaceful sleep.
 However, exercising to close to bedtime can have the opposite effect.